-On 1 January 2015, New Zealand took up its seat as a non-permanent member of the United Nations Security Council.
-Our term runs for two years until 31 December 2016.
+On 1 January 2015 New Zealand took up its seat as a non-permanent member of the United Nations Security Council.
+Our term ran for two years until 31 December 2016.

-The Security Council is currently considering some of the most pressing threats to international peace and security.
-These include; the dire humanitarian situation in Syria, the continued brutal attacks by ISIL on civilians, the Israel/Palestine conflict, the continued instability in the eastern Congo (DRC) caused by armed groups, as well as variety of other issues across Africa – from attacks in northern Mali, including against UN peacekeepers themselves, to the crises in Somalia, Libya and the Central African Republic.
+During that time the Security Council considered some of the most pressing threats to international peace and security.
+These included; the dire humanitarian situation in Syria, the continued brutal attacks by ISIL on civilians, the Israel/Palestine conflict, the continued instability in the eastern Congo (DRC) caused by armed groups, as well as a variety of other issues across Africa – from attacks in northern Mali, including against UN peacekeepers themselves, to the crises in Somalia, Libya and the Central African Republic.

-We are a fair-minded, independent multilateralist.
-Our goal is to deliver practical results during our Security Council tenure which will make a significant contribution towards achieving peace and security for all people.
+New Zealand is a fair-minded, independent multilateralist.
+Our goal was to deliver practical results during our Security Council tenure which would make a significant contribution towards achieving peace and security for all people.

-We advocate for small states, especially those that face threats to peace and security.
+We advocated for small states, especially those that face threats to peace and security.
 We believe the Security Council needs to pay more attention to the interests of small states and emerging economies.
-Since 1945, New Zealand has opposed the veto rights of the permanent members of the Security Council and we will make our opposition known if the veto is exercised.
+Since 1945 New Zealand has opposed the veto rights of the permanent members of the Security Council and we made our opposition known whenever the veto was exercised.